Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Change the pricing tier of the App Service plan.
 - [x] Turn on the Incoming client certificates protocol setting.

 ### You have an Azure Container Registry named Registry1.
 You add role assignment for Registry1 as shown in the following table.
 Which users can upload images to Registry1 and download images from Registry1?
-To answer, select the appropriate options in the answer area.
-NOTE: Each correct selection is worth one point.
 Upload images: Download images

 ![Question 370 part 1](images/question370_1.jpg)
 ![Question 370 part 2](images/question370_2.jpg)